Colorado Mountain Air Rotating Header Image

 Mechanism of Death: Choking on One’s Own Vomit

-The trail of blood left behind by heavy-fisted teenagers Ryan and Alex have painted River City red.
+The trail of blood left behind by heavy-fisted teenagers Ryan and Alex has painted River City red.
 Early in the game, we are treated to one of Nintendo’s more frightening deaths.
 After riddling their bodies with heavy blows, the enemies fall to the ground and vomit in their own shattered throats. *BARF!* they exclaim, no doubt choking on the bile that is seeping into a pair of freshly-collapsed lungs.
-Before they blink into oblivion, we see the eye swollen with fear as the crippled and lifeless thug disappears into the void.
-Who knows what potential these “Generic Dudes” and Squids” could have achieved in life?
-Maybe a free smile could have set them on a course of charity and kindness.
-But no there they lie, gagging on puke on the indifferent pavement of River City.

 City Connection cat